 Installation quality

-A properly installed boiler is less likely to develop problems.
+A professionally installed boiler is less likely to develop problems.
 Ensure that a qualified professional installs your boiler correctly.

 Brand and quality